Azure prerequisites for Flexible Server

 Virtual Network Link

-After the Private DNS Zone has been created in Azure, you need to link the VNet that you would like to use for your CDP environment to the Private DNS Zone.
+After the Private DNS Zone has been created in Azure, you need to link the VNet that you would like to use for your Cloudera environment to the Private DNS Zone.
 Once linked, resources hosted in that VNet can access the Private DNS Zone.

 To learn more about virtual network links, see What is a virtual network link?.